DS202-at-ISU/ds2020-lab-3-ds2020-lab-3-team-1/README.md

 filtered if they had died or not.
 Each row represents a unique avenger who has died, so the count of rows, which is 69, proves that 69 avengers died at least once.

+**Ryan’s answer** Out of the 69 Avengers that died once, 46 returned from that death leaving a return rate of 46/69 = 2/3.
+Out of the 18 avengers that died two or three times, 9 of them returned leaving a return rate of 9/18 = 1/2.

 Upload your changes to the repository.
 Discuss and refine answers as a team.